Summer Art Camps 2025

-Through the generosity of foundations and private contributors, families may qualify for free or reduced tuition.
-Class and camp fees are based on a sliding scale.
+And cost is never a barrier to creativity—thanks to the generosity of foundations and private contributors, families may qualify for free or reduced camp fees.

 Illness Policy